• Free shipping on all orders

 Grooming and bathing your Wheaten Terrier regularly is another great way to cut down on allergens.
 But when maintained correctly, these dogs have a very silky smooth coat that is fun to pet!

-You can take your dog to a professional groomer to reduce the changes of your allergies acting up during grooming, or you can groom your dog yourself to save money.
+You can take your dog to a professional groomer to reduce the chances of your allergies acting up during grooming, or you can groom your dog yourself to save money.
 If you choose to do the grooming yourself, here are some tools you might need.

 Slicker Brush